AndGem/OsmToRoadGraph/README.md

 # Introduction

-Converting [OpenStreetMap's](http://www.openstreetmap.org) OSM XML files to a simple graph format for further processing.
+This tools can convert [OpenStreetMap's](http://www.openstreetmap.org) OSM XML files to a simple graph format for further processing.
+It is compatible with Python 2 and 3.

 ## Requirements
 * Python 2.7+/Python 3.6